 Of course, like most things, there are “good” and “bad” salts.

 Commercially available table salt is the bad one, even if it says its naturally evaporated sea salt (there’s no regulation on salt so technically any salt could be classed as “sea salt” as it all came from the ocean once upon a time).
 These table salts are normally bleached and contain various toxic additives such as aluminium hydroxide and anti-caking agents.
 If you use them you can pretty much be guaranteed to end up with problems such as gout, arthritis, rheumatism, and kidney and gall bladder stones.
 1

-Sea salt is a better choice as long as you can get it from a reputable source that can guarantee it is genuine sea salt.
+Sea salt is a better choice as long as you can get it from a reputable source that can guarantee it's genuine sea salt.
 Even then, these salts can be contaminated with mercury, dioxin and other poisons.

-The best salt, however, is pink rock salt, which also contains other important minerals and trace minerals besides sodium (salt) in a highly absorbable form.
+The best salt by a country mile is pink rock salt (crystal salt).
+This naturally occurring salt also contains over 70 essential minerals and trace elements besides sodium (salt) in a highly absorbable and safe form.

-Pink rock salt is very good for you and has actually been found to stabilize and lower blood pressure, making it a potent natural treatment for reversing high blood pressure.
+Pink rock salt is extremely good for you and has actually been found to stabilize and lower blood pressure!

 So folks, forget all the nonsense about salt giving you high blood pressure, and instead, go ahead and salt your food to taste without feeling guilty (with some pink rock salt of course).
 And don’t be afraid that you might eat too much, because if you do, your taste buds will soon let you know and you simply won’t want to eat it!